kjs452/KennysOpenDSKY/README.md

 + `r`   - RSET (Reset)
 + `q`   - Quit the DSKY simulator

+The simulated keyboard at the bottom will **highlight** the most recent key that was pressed by the user.

 The behavior of this program should be identical to the behavior it will have when run on the Arduino Open DSKY hardware.
 The GPS and IMU devices are simulated with *fake* data.
 The MP3 player only shows audio